lemonce/lemonce.net/source/docs/lemoncase2/instructionkeyword.md

 ## return
 ---
 <p class="alert alert-warning">return;</p>
-The `return` statement ends sub-process execution and specifies a value to be returned to the sub-process caller.
+Ends sub-process execution and specifies a value to be returned to the sub-process caller.
 A sub-process immediately stops at the point where return is called.
 <pre class='sublemon'>
 process main () {
 	counter();